 Mike: I’ve heard that.
 We talked about that on the radio just a couple of days ago when that came out.
 My point was, it puts a lot of pressure on Syndergaard and deGrom.
 They have to go out there and they have to go seven innings.
 Well nobody goes seven innings, not on average.
 You look at Max Scherzer, who led the National League in innings, he was 6.2 innings on average.
 That’s still seven outs that have to be covered on average, that’s a lot of outs.
 And for seven outs, you’re looking at probably four pitchers, if you’re going to do it on a daily basis.

 MMO: So do you believe that organizations will look to make a more conscious effort of trying to build up starters to endure a higher innings workload?

-Mike: Well where it looks like this cycle is going right now is Major League Baseball is trying to develop multi-inning relievers.
-But, in my opinion, we’re going to get back to (starters going deeper).
+Mike: Where it looks like this cycle is going right now is Major League Baseball is trying to develop multi-inning relievers.
+But in my opinion, we’re going to get back to (starters going deeper).
 Now what’s the period of time?
 I don’t know.
-But there’s going to have to be more onus on starting pitchers going deeper just simply because you don’t have enough arms in the pen to cover that many outs on a nightly basis when you’re talking about a 162-game season.
+There’s going to have to be more onus on starting pitchers going deeper just simply because you don’t have enough arms in the pen to cover that many outs on a nightly basis when you’re talking about a 162-game season.

 Follow Mike Stanton on Twitter, @MikeStanton29